logo for the-organic-gardener.com on Planting Potatoes

 Planting potatoes in your garden is no effort at all when you consider the likely rewards - a magnificent crop growing right outside your door over the coming months.

-Chitting 'earlies' should start 6 weeks before planting potatoes - mine have been overtaken by 'second earlies'.
-I think you can give them a short spur in warmer conditions if they're slow to chit.
-Find more on how to grow the earliest potatoes on this link.
+Chitting 'earlies' should start 6 weeks before planting potatoes - mine have been overtaken by 'second earlies' and you can give them a short spur in warmer conditions if they're slow to chit.

 Upside down potato tuber showing stalk end and shoot end